 Limitation on Registration in Courses

-2. A student may not register for more than one course numbered 400, 401, or 402 (Individual Study) in any term unless granted permission by the Assistant Dean and Director of Student Academic Support.
+- A student may not register for more than one course numbered 400, 401, or 402 (Individual Study) in any term unless granted permission by the division chair responsible with the courses department.
 Registration for such a course requires submission to the Registrar’s Office of the appropriate form on which the title, description, and method of evaluation are given, as approved by the appropriate program committee chair, the instructor, and the Assistant Dean and Director of Student Academic Support.
 Forms must be submitted to the Registrar no later than one week after the start of the term of the study.

-3. To be eligible for graduation, a degree candidate must complete 54 credit hours at Centre, including 23 of the last 30 credits applied toward the degree.
+- To be eligible for graduation, a degree candidate must complete 54 credit hours at Centre, including 23 of the last 30 credits applied toward the degree.
+For rising seniors who transfer to Centre College from Birmingham Southern College in Fall term 2024, the residency requirement is lowered from 54 credit hours to 27 credit hours.
+All of these hours must be completed at Centre College.

 Enrollment Policies